MitchellMarinoDev/aoc_template_rs/README.md

 time.
 Of course, make sure to run with the `--release` flag before making any optimizations.
  - Pretty output: This template makes use of the [colored](https://docs.rs/colored) crate to color and bold output.

-### TODO:

- - [ ] Add tests and benches for the current day and all days.
- - [ ] Add a place to put the answers once you have solved the puzzles.
-This will be used for the tests.
+The results of your code are colored according to `solutions.rs`: blue if you haven't entered a solution yet, green if they match, or red if they don't match.
+ - Tests: If you put your solutions in `solutions.rs`, running `cargo test` will test the current day.
+This can be helpful if you want to refactor your solution after you solved it.
+To test every day, run `cargo test -- --include-ignored`

 ## Get Started

-On GitHub, click "Use this template".
+1. On GitHub, click "Use this template".
 Or you can clone it with `git clone https://github.com/MitchellMarinoDev/aoc_template_rs.git`.
-First, download your input, and put it in the `./input/` folder.
-Then, just write your day 1 code in `./src/days/d1.rs`.
-As you work though the puzzles, increment the `CURRENT_DAY` constant in `main.rs`, so that `cargo run` runs the right puzzle.
+2. Download your input, and put it in the `./input/` folder with the format `dXX.txt`. ex. `d05.txt`.
+3. Just write your day 1 code in `./src/days/d1.rs`.
+4. As you work though the puzzles, increment the `CURRENT_DAY` constant in `main.rs`, so that `cargo run` runs the right puzzle.
+5. When you solve a puzzle, put your solution in `solutions.rs`.
+This colors your output green or red according to if the solution matches or not, and allows you to do `cargo test` to test your solutions.

 ## License